 We were told that ‘it’s the last dangerous 8 km’ After this the road is wide and flat.
 I told myself ‘wow, I made it without falling’ (I’m the clumsiest person the world has ever known).
 At that moment Nature responded with ‘Challenge accepted’.

-In what I guess was our last km of the ‘difficult’ stretch, My bike picked up pace and somewhere it’s front tire twisted along a rock which resulted in me being flung off my bike and I then landed on a boulder the size of a human head.
+In what I guess was our last km of the ‘difficult’ stretch, My bike picked up the pace and somewhere it’s front tire twisted along a rock which resulted in me being flung off my bike and I then landed on a boulder the size of a human head.
 I had fallen right on my chest and it left me disoriented.
 Everyone stopped behind me.
-I had this strong pain in my chest like someone had stabbed me.
+I had this strong pain in my chest as someone had stabbed me.
 I also, knew my right hip bone was injured with more than minor scratches.
-I was petrified of thinking the real damage that has been done.
+I was petrified of thinking about the real damage that has been done.
 No insurance covers injury during an adventure sport.
 I was thinking already about how am I going to make it look like a random injury to the doctor.

-We started riding again once I felt I was good to go but my fall kept replaying in front my eyes.
+We started riding again once I felt I was good to go but my fall kept replaying in front of my eyes.
 At the first opportunity, I used the toilet to assess the damage.
 Very surprisingly there was not much visible damage.
 I decided to wait for a day or two before seeing a doctor.

 This accident is what makes me give the organizers an upvote as even though the gear looked in bad shape, it was fixed everywhere, but it was good quality.
-I had a real bad fall but came out of it with no major injuries, it could have been only because of the good quality gear.
+I had a really bad fall but came out of it with no major injuries, it could have been only because of the good quality gear.